epicosy/cb-repair/src/operations/README.md

 It also writes all failing test cases to the file out_file and writes.

 ### Options
+The options ```tests, pos_tests and neg_tests``` are mutually exclusive.

 --tests *TESTS [TESTS ...]*
 :   Name of the test to be executed.

+--pos_tests
+:   Run all positive tests against the challenge.

+--neg_tests
+:Run all negative tests against the challenge.

 --out_file *OUT_FILE*
 :   The file where tests results are written to.